 - At the end of the night, where do guests go to claim their items and/or gift certificates?
 Is it far enough away to avoid a traffic jam at the checkout desk?
 Make sure everyone understands your plan for Will Call.

 4. Consider using the Advance Check-in and Self Check-out features to allow your guests to check in online prior to your event and/or check out on their smartphone.
 Even if most of your supporters are "old school," allowing those who'd appreciate these shortcuts to check in and check out online will reduce lines (and stress on your volunteers).
 Setting it up is quick and easy, so it's worthwhile, even if you think only a few people will use the features.
 And imagine how happy it will make your supporters who just need to pay for drinks, raffle tickets, and a paddle raise. . .

 5. A week or two before your event, scan your User page for duplicate user records.
 Duplicate records are most commonly created with multiple imports/migrations and with heavy use of the Donate Now page.
 The software is designed to properly handle duplicate users, but may display unfamiliar screens and messaging.
 Merging Duplicate Users prior to your event can reduce confusion for your event night volunteers.

-6. Set up a Help Station and have it manned by you or your most competent lieutenant.
+6. Set up a Help Station and staff it with your most competent lieutenant (or yourself).

 The most common Front Desk set-up has 3-4 check-in stations, which will double as check-out stations at the end of the night.
 This will help you process your guests quickly and efficiently.
 You’ll do better still if you set up an extra station, slightly off to the side, and make that your Troubleshooting Station.
 Put someone there who is authorized to make decisions about guest payments and returns and disputed bids, and who knows the software well.
 When a situation arises that your volunteers have not been trained to handle, and which threatens to bog down their line, instruct them to refer the guest to the Troubleshooting Station.